 Prior to her service in the White House, Spellings was senior advisor to then-Governor George W. Bush of Texas, led governmental and external relations for the Texas Association of School Boards, and served in positions at Austin Community College and with the Texas Legislature.
 Before being confirmed as U.S. secretary of education, Spelling served as White House domestic policy advisor from 2001 -2005.

-After leaving her role as secretary of education, Spellings founded Margaret Spellings & Company, an education consulting firm, and has been a senior advisor to the U.S. Chamber of Commerce.
-From 2013-2016, Spellings was president of the George W. Bush Presidential Center, and was president of the University of North Carolina from 2016-2019.
-She is currently CEO and president of Texas 2036.
+After leaving her role as secretary of education, Spellings founded Margaret Spellings & Company, an education consulting firm, and has served as a senior advisor to the U.S. Chamber of Commerce, president of the George W. Bush Presidential Center, president of the University of North Carolina, CEO and president of Texas 2036, and president and CEO of the Bipartisan Policy Center.

 Speeches